grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Benjamin: So you mean it is just needed to represent some kind of XML or JSON that is sent to the application?

 Johnny: Yes, you could say that.
+The reason people typically place `Dto` in these names is because these data structures are special - they represent an outside contract and cannot be freely modified like other objects.

+Benjamin: Does it mean that I can't touch them?

+Johnny: It means that if you did touch them, you'd have to make sure they are still correctly mapped from outside data, like JSON or XML.

+Benjamin: Cool, and what about the ID?

+Johnny: It represents a train.
+The client application will know these IDs and someone has slaready written the part for retrieving them.

 Benjamin: Cool, what's next?

+Johnny: The client tells us how many seats we need to reserve, but doesn't tell us where.
+This is why there's only a `seatCount` parameter.
+We are the ones who determine which steas to pick.

+Benjamin: So if a couple wants to reserve two steas, they can be in different coaches?

+Johnny: Yes, however, there are some preference rules that we need to code in, like, if we can, a single reservation should have all seats in the same coach.
+I'll fill you in on the rules later as for now we're not going to need them.

+### Response

+Benjamin: Do we return something back to the client?

-Johnny: We also need to return a response, which, guess what, is also a DTO.
+Johnny: Yes, need to return a response, which, guess what, is also a DTO.
 This response represents the reservation made:

-### Response

 ```csharp
 public class ReservationDto